Jump to section

 Emphasize the number of therapy and coaching sessions included not only for employees, but also for their family members.
 This information serves as a helpful reminder and encourages employees to make the most of the available resources to support their mental well-being during this time.

-Save your spot at our upcoming webinar for even more ways to help employees manage holiday stress, while cultivating a connected, mentally healthy workplace.
+Watch the replay of our recent webinar for even more ways to help employees manage holiday stress, while cultivating a connected, mentally healthy workplace.